gardhr/entropis/README.md

 `entropis.clear(passphrase)`

 Deletes the internal datastore protected by a master passphrase.
-(Note: If `passphrase` is null, the internal state is unconditionally reset.)
+If passphrase is null, the internal state is unconditionally reset.

 `entropis.change(oldphrase, newphrase)`

 Re-encodes the internal datastore protected by master passphrase `oldphrase` with the new passphrase `newphrase`.
+Returns the updated base64 representation of the datastore.

+`merge(passphrase, base64, oldphrase, force)`

+Merges the datastore `base64` the internal datastore protected by a master passphrase.
+If `oldphrase` is null or empty, `passphrase` is used to decode `base64`.
+If `force` is falsy, the function will fail in the event of a merge conflict.
 Returns the updated base64 representation of the datastore.

 ## License